BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 .. image:: images/vacuumSimple.png
 	:width: 50%
-	:figclass: align-center

-The green cylinder is the ego vacuum, surrounded by various pieces of furniture in a room.
-The viewer can be moved around using the mouse, and the axes in the center are provided to help clarify orientation.
+The green cylinder is the vacuum, surrounded by various pieces of furniture in a room (the coordinate axes in the center are provided to help clarify orientation).
+The camera angle can be adjusted by clicking and dragging.
 If you close the window, Scenic will sample another scene from the same scenario and display it.
 This will repeat until you kill the generator (:kbd:`Control-c` in Linux; right-clicking on the Dock icon and selecting Quit on OS X).

 Some scenarios were written for older versions of Scenic, which were entirely 2D.
 Those scenarios should be run using the ``--2d`` flag, which will enable 2D backwards compatibility mode.
 Information about whether or not the ``--2d`` flag should be used can be found in the Readme of each example directory.